Sorry, this program is not available for local students.

 You'll select elective courses from a range of social science streams including:

 - global communities

 - public policy and management

 - human rights

 Plans are variations offered for a program such as specialisations, modes of delivery or location.
 Browse a plan to see the courses our students are currently studying.

 Master of Justice and Criminology

-Equivalent to 2 years FT or 4 years PT, (check Articulation & Pathways section for more detail)
+2 years full-time or 4 years part-time (check Articulation & Pathways section for more detail)